ruth-ma/Final_DATA550/README.md

+# Clone the github repository

+Change the current working directory to the location where you want the cloned directory.

+- In terminal, run `git clone https://github.com/ruth-ma/Final_DATA550`.

-- Please set the working directory to your local folder containing the program "~/Final_DATA550-master" in R console, use the following command: `setwd("~/Final_DATA550-master")`.
+- Please make sure the working directory is "~/Final_DATA550-master" in R console, use the following command: `setwd("~/Final_DATA550-master")`.

-- Please set the working directory to your local folder containing the program "~/Final_DATA550-master", in the bash terminal, use the `cd` command.
+- Please make sure the working directory is "~/Final_DATA550-master" in the bash terminal, use the `cd` command.

-# How to build a Docker image or download from Dockerhub
+# Build a local Docker image or download from Dockerhub

-- Download from Dockerhub: in terminal, run `docker pull ru3ma/project_image`.
+- Download from Dockerhub: in terminal, run `docker pull ru3ma/project_image`, and change the name of image by running `docker tag ru3ma/project_image project_image`.
 You could also find the Docker image at: https://hub.docker.com/repository/docker/ru3ma/project_image/general

 Or

-- Build by yourself: in terminal, run `docker build -t <name_you_like> .`
+- Build by yourself: in terminal, run `docker build -t project_image .`

 # How to create the report using Docker